xuawai/xuawai.github.io/_posts/2017-12-31-chapter-16--flat-clustering.md

 * Some researchers distinguish between `exhaustive clusterings` that assign each document to a cluster and `non-exhaustive clusterings`, in which some documents will be assigned to no cluster.

 ### 16.2.1 Cardinality – the number of clusters
-* A difficult issue in clustering is determining the number of clusters or cardi- nality of a clustering, which we denote by K.
+* A difficult issue in clustering is determining the number of clusters or cardinality of a clustering, which we denote by K.

 # 16.3 Evaluation of clustering